 8. Bar Tulia

 Speaking of North Naples, that’s the newest big off-Fifth scene, especially for young residents.
-Mercato, a shopping and dining mecca, is a hotbed for restaurants, many of them high-end chains.
-Bar Tulia, however, spins off of a local invention by Chef Vincenzo Betulia, who started with rustic Italian favorite Osteria Tulia, then Bar Tulia on Fifth Ave.
+Mercato, a shopping and dining mecca on Tamiami Trail, is a hotbed for restaurants, many of them high-end chains.
+Bar Tulia, however, spins off of a local invention by Chef Vincenzo Betulia, who started with rustic Italian cuisine favorite Osteria Tulia, then Bar Tulia on 5th Avenue.
 Some are saying the Mercato incarnation trumps them both with its oversized pizza oven presence, an Italian pub vibe with steampunk accents, and noshes that mirror tried-and-true Tulia favorites and new south Mediterranean inventions.

 9. Joe’s Diner

-I told you I have way too many favorites to fit into nine bullet points, so please indulge seven quickies.
+I told you I have way too many favorite eateries to fit into nine bullet points, so please indulge seven quickies.
 On the topic of breakfast and diners, tiny Rooster Food + Drink draws the crowds away from downtown with Southern style.
 Near downtown, Lake Park Diner does a modern spin on diners with healthy options and killer milkshakes.
 Midtown, don’t miss these two back-to-back spots for seafood: USS Nemo and Swan River Seafood & Fish Market.
 Back downtown, Veranda E romances and charms; Bha!
 Bha!
-Persian Bistro takes your taste buds on a magic carpet ride; and Bleu Provence wins top awards for its wine list and raves for its French cuisine and all-blue cottage setting.
+Persian Bistro takes your taste buds on a magic carpet ride with its traditional and innovative Persian cuisine; and Bleu Provence wins top awards for its wine list and raves for its French cuisine and all-blue cottage setting.